KankakeeCommunityCollege/tuition-and-aid/_contacts/ksouligne.md

 ---
 name: Kendra Souligne
-contacts_title: Director of Financial Aid & Veteran's Services
+contacts_title: Director of Financial Aid & Veteran Services
 display_order: 4
 portrait_image: For departments with no contact photos, do not change this field.
 ---